KarthikElumalai/ETokenSln/README.md

 How it can help the people:  They can get the token from wherever in the world by just using the browser.
 It can avoid the traditional writing and phone call token system and save money.

-Technology Involved: Asp.net Core and Xamrin for Mobile App
+Technology Involved: Visual studio 15.8.5,Asp.net Core 2.1 and Xamrin for Mobile App

 Domain: Can be used in Multiple Places (Ex Clinical, Bank counter, Ration shop, salon shop... etc.)